XORBKPT/IEC-61850-IDS-Cyber-Engine-Demo/README.md

 ### Troubleshooting
 - **Build Errors**: If headers or libraries are missing, verify the `libssl-dev` and `libncurses5-dev` packages are installed correctly.
 - **Runtime Errors**: Check if ports are in use (`netstat -tuln | grep 1000`) and free them if necessary.
-- **Display Issues**: Ensure the terminal supports ncurses (most Linux terminals do).
+- **Display Issues**: Ensure the terminal supports ncurses (most Linux terminals do, just saying).

-This completes the demo of an IDS IEC 61850 standalone cybersecurity monitor for Goose SV in energy and industrial networks.
+This completes the demo of an IDS IEC 61850 standalone cybersecurity monitor for Goose SV for students of the energy sectors or industry.